smithlabcode/walt/README.md

+# IMPORTANT NOTICE

-**NOTICE** : The WALT mapper is deprecated and no longer maintained.
-Please use [abismal](https://github.com/smithlabcode/abismal) instead.
+The WALT mapper is *deprecated and no longer maintained*.
+We created a novel WGBS mapper that adds various improvements to WALT called [abismal](https://github.com/smithlabcode/abismal).
+Please use this program instead

 ## WALT v1.0 ##